 Namibia sold 22 wild elephants to a zoo in the United Arab Emirates as part of a controversial program that proposed 170 wild African elephants on auction.

-The whole process has been denounced by animal protection groups and the recent export to an Emirati zoo also spurred debate between members of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+The whole process has been denounced by animal protection groups and the recent export to an Emirati zoo also spurred debate among members of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

-CITES is an inter-government agreement regulating international trade of wild animals and plants to make sure it doesn’t threaten the survival of the species.
+CITES is an inter-government agreement regulating the international trade of wild animals and plants to make sure it doesn’t threaten the survival of the species.

 During a conference of CITES held in France from March 6 to 9, several members condemned Namibia for the export of these elephants, according to National Geographic.